C1. Patterns and Relationships

 • understanding of regularity (the pattern core repeats itself);

-• the ability to represent and establish links between the terms of a pattern;
+• the ability to represent and establish links between the elements in a pattern;

-• the ability to generalize (the justification of the representation of the pattern).
+• the ability to generalize (state the pattern rule).

 Differentiated Instruction